 “Recommendation 34: As an additional strategy to prevent CRBSIs, taurolidine locking should be used because of its favorable safety and cost profile.
 Grade of Recommendation B - Strong consensus (100% agreement).”

 - The use of normal saline is recommended for locking CVADs.
 (A I)

 Randomized controlled trials have shown no difference between saline and heparinized solution.
 Saline is preferable due to the greater handling and the lower risk of side effects compared to heparin, especially in the newborn.

 - Locking with non-antibiotic antibacterial substances (in particular, 2% taurolidine) has been proven effective in pediatric patients in reducing the risk of infection.

 Data on the pediatric cancer population are still limited.
 (BI)

 - The use of thrombolytic substances (urokinase 5000 IU/ml or the tissue activator of plasminogen – rtPA 1 mg/ml) is recommended only in case of occlusion of the catheter lumen due to clots.
 (A II)

-Between dialysis treatments, the central venous access device may be blocked using a diluted heparin solution.
+Between dialysis treatments, the central venous access device may be locked using a diluted heparin solution.
 Heparin, however, does not have any antibacterial properties.
 Antibacterial lock solutions should be preferred since they reduce the rate of catheter-related bacteraemias considerably.
 The use of antibiotics cannot be recommended due to the potential development of resistance.
 Alternatively, citrate in various concentrations (4 %, 30 % or 46 %) as well as taurolidine-citrate solutions may be considered.
 Due to the risk of severe cardiac arrhythmias, highly concentrated citrate must be strictly administered by trained staff according to the instructions of the manufacturer.
-Citrate at 4 % has proven effective against low potential of complications and are broadly accepted standard amongst citrate lock solutions at present.
+Citrate at 4 % has proven effective against low potential of complications and is the broadly accepted standard amongst citrate lock solutions at present.